analogrelay/SignalRTutorial/Tutorial.md

 # Simple Getting Started Tutorial
 (In outline form ;))

+Prerequisites: NodeJS

+0. Start with a Razor Pages app with Individual Auth.

 1. Add a `Hubs` directory and create a `BroadcastHub` class in it:

 ```csharp